NVIDIA makes breakthrough in conversational artificial intelligence

 Search engine Microsoft Bing is one of the first businesses to use NVIDIA’s technology.

-Rangan Majumder, Microsoft group program manager, said that Bing users were able to get faster and better quality results to the questions typed into the search bar as a result of using NVIDIA’s new technology.
+Microsoft group programme manager Rangan Majumder said Bing users were able to get faster and better quality results to the questions typed into the search bar as a result of using NVIDIA’s new technology.

 Similarly, Clinc — a tech start-up that helps business clients from the financial, automobile manufacturing and healthcare sectors develop their own AI — is seeing benefits from the AI breakthroughs.

-Jason Mars, CEO of Clinc, said: “The breakthrough performance that NVIDIA’s AI platform provides has allowed us to push the boundaries of conversational AI and deliver revolutionary services that help our customers use technology to engage with their customers in powerful, more meaningful ways.”
+CEO Jason Mars said: “The breakthrough performance that NVIDIA’s AI platform provides has allowed us to push the boundaries of conversational AI and deliver revolutionary services that help our customers use technology to engage with their customers in powerful, more meaningful ways.”

+NVIDIA is one of a number of companies working on conversational AI, with New York-based IPsoft having developed a virtual assistant called Amelia that it says can have near-human standard talks with the bot.